Silphium asteriscus

 Silphium asteriscus, commonly called starry rosinweed, is an herbaceous plant in the family Asteraceae.
 It is native to the eastern United States, from Oklahoma and Texas east to Florida and Pennsylvania.
-It is a widespread species found in a variety of open habitats, such as prairies and woodlands.
+It is a widespread species found in a variety of open habitats, such as prairies, woodlands, and flatwoods.

 Taxonomy

 Additional research is needed to better understand the taxonomy of this species.
 It remains perhaps the most poorly-understood Silphium in eastern North America.
 It appears to show a high level of local variability throughout its range, which has been interpreted as either a species complex, a single highly variable species, or some combination of both.
 Due to conflicting information about the best circumscription of the varieties, the taxonomy of this species remains unsettled.

 The most recent treatment from 2020 ranked Silphium asperrimum, Silphium dentatum and Silphium simpsonii at species status.
 If adopted, this leaves S. asteriscus with three remaining varieties.
 They are: